Math Milestones For Kids By Age

 - He begins to trace or draw specific figures.

-Enroll your child in Mrs. Myers Reading Room’s math development program in Chicago and see your child flourish in life.
+Enroll your child in Mrs. Myers' Reading Room’s math development program in Wisconsin and see your child flourish in life.
 We guarantee to enhance your child’s learning, analyzing, problem-solving skills while focusing on their individual and collective learning growth as well.

 So, click here to sign up for a free trial today!